warda-tariqq/bartangi-language-modeling/README.md

 - Embedding Visualization (PCA and t-SNE)
 - Corpus preparation for future low-resource NLP tasks

+## Data Source
+We used the publicly available Bartangi corpus by Arseniy Novokshanov for initial data collection.
 ## 🚀 Getting Started
 ### Requirements

 Install Python 3.8+ and the required libraries: